 Disadvantages of estimating in hours

-Here are the reasons why teams might decide to stop using hours as an estimation model.
+Here are the reasons why teams might decide to stop using hours as an estimation model in Agile.

 1. Being solely responsible for estimation is a lot of pressure